2021–22 Investment Performance Review

 5 We measure our fitness or ability to recover from adverse events and not incur writedowns (permanent loss of capital), e.g. in the GFC, we had no CDOs in our portfolio; no adverse liquidity events in any of our hedge fund managers; no material increase in private equity bankruptcy rates.
 For more details, see Awards and Innovation

-6 APRA annual performance test for MySuper Balanced, Income-focused and Aggressive options for 7 years to 30 June 2021.
-The 2022 results will be published in August 2022 at apra.gov.au.
+6 Our MySuper Balanced, Income-focused and Aggressive options all outperformed APRA's annual performance test for 8 years to 30 June 2022.
 Investment performance is subject to market volatilities and past performance is not an indicator of future performance.

 7 PSSap MySuper Balanced option post tax, post fees.